 The Bachelor of Arts degree in Creative Writing provides innovative instruction in the theory and practice of writing poetry and prose.
 Students pursuing the BA in Creative Writing develop their voices and follow their literary ambitions under the guidance and mentorship of successful writers.
 Students are introduced to the craft of writing poetry, fiction, creative nonfiction, and drama, and go on to develop extended creative projects in the genre of their choice.

 During their time at Young Harris, Creative Writing majors are part of a strong community of writers, sharing their work and receiving personal feedback from professors and peers.
 Many students take leadership roles in the Corn Creek Review, the campus literary magazine, gaining valuable editing experience.
 After graduating, creative writing students have gone on to publish novels, poetry, and short fiction collections, work for newspapers, produce plays, and receive national writing awards.
 Recent alumni have attended prestigious writers’ conferences, including the Sewanee Writers’ Conference and Killer Nashville, gaining national exposure.

 Questions?
-Contact Assistant Professor of English and Creative Writing and Creative Writing Director Chelsea Rathburn.
+Contact Assistant Professor of English and Creative Writing and Director of Creative Writing Chelsea Rathburn.